E. S. Drower: Biography

-Drower was the daughter of a clergyman.
-In 1906, she was working for Curtis Brown, a London literary agency when she signed Arthur Ransome to write Bohemia in London.
+The daughter of a clergyman, in 1906, she was working for Curtis Brown, a London literary agency when she signed Arthur Ransome to write Bohemia in London.

 In 1911, she married Edwin Drower and after his knighthood became Lady Drower.
 As E. S. Stevens, she wrote a series of romantic novels for Mills & Boon and other publishers.
 In 1921, she accompanied her husband to Iraq where Sir Edwin Drower was adviser to the Justice Minister from 1921 to 1947.
 Among her grandchildren was the campaigning journalist Roly Drower.